rednafi/rednafi.com/content/go/strategy_pattern.md

 }
 ```

-We're defining each formatting strategy as a function and casting that to the `OutputFunc`
+We're defining each formatting strategy as a function and casting it to the `OutputFunc` so
-so that it satisfies the `Formatter` interface.
-Then we just pass the message and the
+that it satisfies the `Formatter` interface.
+Then we just pass the message and the strategy
-strategy to the `Display` function as before.
+instance to the `Display` function as before.
 Notice that how your data and strategies are
 decoupled in this case; one has no knowledge of the existence of the other.

 And voila, you're done!